gomods/athens/docs/content/configuration/filter.md

 The proxy supports the following three use cases

 1. Fetches a module directly from the source (upstream proxy)
-2. Blacklist a particular module
+2. Exclude a particular module
 3. Include a module in the local proxy.

 These settings can be done by creating a configuration file which can be pointed by setting either